marked42/learning-notes/http/http.md

 Lifecyle of cache includes several phases.

 1. Creation - When server first receives a resource request from client, if the resource is configured to be cached, server will send a response with cache related headers like `Expires`, `Cache-Control: max-age=1000`, `ETag`, to instruct client to store feedback response as cache.
-1. Serving - When client requests already cached resource, browsers first check if cache expires.
+1. Serving - When client requests cached resource, browsers first check if cache expires.
 If cache doesn't expire, it's used directly as response of resource request without interacting with servers.
 1. Revalidation - If cache already expires, which means it's not fresh.
-Cache header `Last-Modified` and `ETag` must be included in request to server for freshness check.
-If content of cache is still same with resource on server, resource cache data like `Last-Modified` and `ETag` is sent back to client and updated.
+Either one of conditional request headers `If-Modified-Since`, `If-Unmodified-Since`, `If-Match`, `If-None-Match` may be included in request to server for freshness check.
+If content of cache is still same with resource on server, resource cache information like `Last-Modified` and `ETag` is sent back to client and cache is updated.
-1. Deletion - If cached is no logner used, user or server could clear it.
+1. Deletion - If cached is no logner used, client should delete it on server instruction.

 There's an important notion of _cache hit_ and _cache miss_.

-1. Cache hit - A request arrives at a cache, and resource is served with cache.
+1. Cache hit - A request arrives at a cache, and resource cache is served by server.
-1. Cache miss - A request arrives at a cache, but cache expires or is not fresh and resource is served by server.
+1. Cache miss - A request arrives at a cache, but cache expires and latest resource is served by server.

-### Cache Strategy
+### Cache Storage Strategy

 Cache strategy control whether a resource should be stored as cache on client and proxy servers.
 HTTP header `Cache-Control` is used by server to apply different cache strategy for each resource.
 Each cache directive corresponds to a specific cache strategy. `Cache-Control` header accepts a list of comma separated cache directives as its value.